Connect with us

 Editor’s note: This story was reported and published in a collaboration between Mississippi Today and the Sun Herald.
 Isabelle Taft reported for Mississippi Today and Gautama Mehta reported for the Sun Herald.

 In Mississippi, a 2017 merger made Baptist Memorial Health Care the largest hospital system in the state.
 The University of Mississippi Medical Center has expanded its footprint to Grenada, Holmes County, and the Gulf Coast and is bidding to lease hospitals in the Mississippi Delta.
-Rush Health Systems, which owns seven hospitals in east Mississippi and Alabama, this year merged with Ochsner, the Louisiana-based system Singing River leaders see as their likely buyer.
+Rush Health Systems, which owns seven hospitals in east Mississippi and west Alabama, this year merged with Ochsner, the Louisiana-based system Singing River leaders see as their likely buyer.
 In 2019, Franciscan Missionaries of Our Lady, also based in Louisiana, acquired St. Dominic Memorial Hospital in Jackson.

 Tiffany Murdock, CEO of Singing River Health System, speaks during a public hearing over the potential sale of Singing River Health System during a Jackson County Board of Supervisors meeting in Pascagoula on Wednesday, Aug.
 17, 2022.